mgifford/drupal-security/src/drupal.rst

 12) Security Advisories
 -----------------------

+Security advisory coverage for contributed projects is now *only* available for projects that have *both* opted in to receive coverage *and* made a stable release.
-The Drupal security team now only monitors modules which have chosen to "Opt into security advisory coverage".
-Historically, it was assumed that all modules on Drupal.org would be covered by some reviews by the security team.
+Historically, many assumed that all non-dev or git code on Drupal.org would have some coverage by the security team.
+This has now changed.

-It is a policy of the security team that there will be "no security advisories for development releases (-dev), ALPHAs, BETAs or RCs."
+It is now a policy of the security team that there will be "no security advisories for development releases (-dev), ALPHAs, BETAs or RCs."
 Unfortunately, many module developers are still in the habit of not providing full releases on a regular basis, and so users are not benefitting from the oversight from the security team.

 Fortunately, the Drupal community is now clearly indicating when a project is "not covered by Drupal’s security advisory policy" or if it is "unsupported due to a security issue the maintainer didn’t fix."

 Often these occur because the maintainers do not have a direct reason to maintain the module that they produced.
-Developer guilt only goes so far, unfortunately.
+Developer guilt only goes so far.

 If security is important to your organization, you may need to "`Hire someone`_ to fix the security bug so the module can be re-published".
-It would also be good support module maintainers to release full releases so that you can benefit from security advisories.
+It is also good to support module maintainers to release full releases so that you can benefit from security advisories.